-- All professionals involved in funding the placement, which may include Local Authorities, Social Care and Health Commissioners; - Your young person's Social Worker; - Other Health professionals involved with your young person's care including their GP, any local consultants and, if appropriate, the student's Child & Adolescent Mental Health Services team; - Individuals who have parental authority, such as parents, guardians or carers.
+- All professionals involved in funding the placement, which may include Local Authorities, Social Care and Health Commissioners; - Your young person's Social Worker; - Other Health professionals involved with your young person's care including their GP, any local consultants and, if appropriate, the student's Child & Adolescent Mental Health Services team; - Your local NHS body responsible for assessing and funding the student's Continuing Healthcare/Continuing Care entitlements; - Individuals who have parental authority, such as parents, guardians or carers.
 (Both parents will be given information unless we have been informed that parental responsibility rests solely with one.)